ChristianSi/lytspel/README.md

     speakers pronounce this in the same way as the «or» /O:r/ in «north», but the two sounds are distinguished in RP.
   * «oor» /Ur/ as in «poor, toor, in'shoorenss» ‹...tour, insurance›
-  * «iur» /jUr/ as in «Iurep, piur, ob'skiur» ‹Europe, pure, obscure›
+  * «iur» (/ju:r/ or /jUr/) as in «Iurep, piur, ob'skiur» ‹Europe, pure, obscure›
   * The spelling «uer» is used in words that are typically spoken with /ju:r/ or /jUr/ in RP, with /Ur/ in GA, e.g. «duering, nuerel» ‹during, neural›